Skip to menu Skip to content Skip to footer

 • stable internet connection.

 If we select you for an interview, we'll send you an email with your video conferencing link and a briefing pack that outlines the conditions you must comply with when attending your MMI.
-You should receive this between one and two weeks before the day of your interview.
+You should receive this one to 2 weeks before the day of your interview.
 Check your emails regularly, including your junk mailbox.

 Our staff will also conduct an online briefing session before the MMIs.
-This is not compulsory, however, we highly recommended you attend as you'll have the opportunity to ask any questions.
-This session will not be recorded.
+This is not compulsory but we highly recommended you attend as you'll have the opportunity to ask any questions.
+This session won't be recorded.

 Watch: example of a virtual MMI